 - a.
-Refer to the cabinet council those children for whom the council cannot provide adequate services; - b.
-Develop a plan that reviews and adjusts existing programs, fills service gaps where possible, or invents new approaches to achieve better results for families and children; - c.
-Participate in the development of a county wide, comprehensive, coordinated, multi-disciplinary, interagency system for infants and toddlers with developmental disabilities or delays and their families, as established pursuant to federal grants received and administered by the department of health for early intervention services under the "Individuals with Disabilities Education Act of 2004"; - d.
-Maintain an accountability system to monitor the council's progress in achieving its purposes; - e.
-Establish a mechanism to ensure ongoing input from a broad representation of families who are receiving services within the county system.
+Referrals to the Cabinet Council of those children for whom the County Council cannot provide adequate services; - b.
+Development and implementation of a process that annually evaluates and prioritizes services, fills service gaps where possible, and invents new approaches to achieve better results for families and children: - c.
+Participation in the development of a countywide, comprehensive, coordinated, multi-disciplinary interagency system for infants and toddlers with developmental disabilities or delays and their families, as established pursuant to federal grants received and administered by the Department of Health for early intervention services under the "Individuals with Disabilities Education Act of 2004"; - d.
+Maintenance of an accountability system to monitor the County Council's progress in achieving results for families and children; and - e.
+Establishment of a mechanism to ensure ongoing input from a broad representation of families who are receiving services within the County system.